52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Wisteria unites a timeless layout with compelling flat design and SEO optimization.
 While its page builders are not the most customizable, the theme options for color and typography are tough to beat.

-Similarly, Wisteria is one of the best free WordPress themes because of how long it has been in development.
-Each widget area has been tested by thousands of people, so you won’t encounter any technical issues with this free theme for WordPress.
+Similarly, Wisteria is one of the best free WordPress themes because it has been in development for a long time.
+Thousands of people have tested each widget area so that you won’t encounter any technical issues with this free theme for WordPress.

 Photoblogs and other photography-rich sites will benefit from using Ascend, but more technical blogs will have a harder time with their theme options.